-- A Committee on the Rights of the Child (CRC) exists under the 1989 Convention on the Rights of the Child, with additional responsibilities arising for states parties to the 2000 Optional Protocol concerning children in armed conflict (as well as an OP on the sale of children) - An Optional Protocol permitting individual complaints to the CRC entered into force in 2014.
-Canada is not a party. - There is also a Committee on Migrant Workers and a Committee on Enforced Disappearances, but Canada is not a party to the treaties establishing this body. - And there is a Committee on the Rights of Persons with Disabilities, as provided for by the 2006 Convention of the same name.
-Canada became a party to the Convention in 2010.
+- A Committee on the Rights of the Child (CRC) exists under the 1989 Convention on the Rights of the Child, with additional responsibilities arising for states parties to the 2000 Optional Protocol concerning children in armed conflict (as well as an OP on the sale of children). - An Optional Protocol permitting individual complaints to the CRC entered into force in 2014.
+Canada is not a party. - There is also a Committee on Migrant Workers and a Committee on Enforced Disappearances, but Canada is not a party to the treaties establishing these bodies. - And there is a Committee on the Rights of Persons with Disabilities, as provided for by the 2006 Convention on the Rights of Persons with Disabilities (CRPD).
+Canada became a party to the CRPD in 2010 and a party to the CRPD Optional Protocol in 2019.